MicrosoftDocs/architecture-center/docs/reference-architectures/ai/bank-fraud-solution-content.md

 In the code:

 1. Load the dataset into an Azure Machine Learning tabular dataset or pandas dataframe.
-1. Split the dataset into 70 percent training 30 percent validation.
+1. Split the dataset into 70 percent training and 30 percent validation.
 1. Create a variable for the column you want to predict.
 1. Start creating the AutoML parameters.
 1. Configure `AutoMLConfig`.
    1. `task` is the type of machine learning you want to do: `classification` or `regression`.
 In this case, use `classification`.
    1. `debug_log` is the location where debug information is written.
-   1. `training_data` is the dataframe or tabular object the training data is loaded into.
+   1. `training_data` is the dataframe or tabular object that the training data is loaded into.
-   1. `label_column_name` is the column you want to predict.
+   1. `label_column_name` is the column that you want to predict.
 1. Run the machine learning job.

 ### Model evaluation